 Please note that the instructions above may change.

-The Services are hosted and operated in the United States ("U.S.") through Radar and its service providers, and laws in the U.S. may differ from the laws where you reside.
-By using the Services, you acknowledge that any Personal Data about you and End Users, regardless of whether provided by you or obtained from a third-party, is being provided to Radar in the U.S. and will be hosted on U.S. servers.
-We ensure that the recipient of your Personal Data offers an adequate level of protection, for instance by entering into the appropriate back-to-back agreements.
-We apply our standard Data Processing Agreement to all our customer agreements and we use standard contractual clauses for the transfer of data as approved by the European Commission.
+The Services are hosted and operated in the United States ("US") through Radar and its service providers, and laws in the US may differ from the laws where you reside.
+By using the Services, you acknowledge that any Personal Data about you and End Users, regardless of whether provided by you or obtained from a third-party, is being provided to Radar in the US and will be hosted on US servers.
+We ensure that the recipient of your Personal Data offers an adequate level of protection, for instance by entering into the appropriate back-to-back agreements with standard contractual clauses or other transfer mechanisms as approved by the European Commission or relevant data protection authority.

-In compliance with the Privacy Shield Principles, Radar commits to resolve complaints about our collection or use of your personal information.
-EU and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Radar at firstname.lastname@example.org.
+Radar commits to resolve complaints about our collection or use of your personal information.
+Please contact Radar at email@example.com with any inquiries or complaints.

-Radar has further committed to refer unresolved Privacy Shield complaints to TrustArc Inc., an alternative dispute resolution provider located in the United States.
-If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please visit https://feedback-form.truste.com/watchdog/request for more information or to file a complaint.
+Radar has further committed to refer unresolved privacy or data use complaints to TrustArc Inc., an alternative dispute resolution provider located in the United States.
+If we have not addressed your complaint to your satisfaction, please visit [https://feedback-form.truste.com/watchdog/request for more information or to file a complaint](https://feedback-form.truste.com/watchdog/request for more information or to file a complaint).
 The services of TrustArc Inc. are provided at no cost to you.

-Under certain conditions, you may invoke binding arbitration for complaints regarding Privacy Shield compliance when other dispute resolution procedures have been exhausted.
-Please visit https://www.privacyshield.gov/article?id=ANNEX-I-introduction for additional information.
+Under certain conditions, you may invoke binding arbitration for complaints regarding Data Privacy Framework compliance when other dispute resolution procedures have been exhausted.
+Please visit https://www.dataprivacyframework.gov/s/article/How-to-Submit-a-Complaint-Relating-to-a-Participating-Organization-s-Compliance-with-the-DPF-Principles-dpf for additional information.

 8. Data Access and Retention